AliOKeeffe/PP4_My_Meal_Planner/README.md

 - As a user, I can intuitively navigate around the site so that I can find content and understand where I am on the site.
 - As a Site User, I can view a paginated list of recipes so that I can select a recipe to view.
 - As a Site User, I can click on a recipe so that I can read the full recipe,ingredients required and view comments left by users.
-- As a Site User, I can search recipes so that I can find the one I want.
-NOT YET IMPLEMENTED.

 ### EPIC | Recipe Management
 - As a Site User, I can input my favourite recipes onto the app through an easy to use interface so that I can share them with other users.